-Since our iParking system is based on Wi-Fi technology, we use Wi-Fi access points at the perimeter of the background infrastructure.
-Their main functions are: collect the necessary data (RSS information of each client device) for the position estimation algorithm; forward the collected data to the central server; connect the client devices to the background infrastructure; forward the computed position estimation back to the client devices.
+The main functions of the Wi-Fi access points are: collect the necessary data (RSS information of each client device) for the position estimation algorithm; forward the collected data to the central server; connect the client devices to the background infrastructure; forward the computed position estimation back to the client devices.

-D. Client Devices
+C. Client Devices

 The provided positioning and navigation services can be used via the users' mobile devices, thus they are the clients of our assisted parking system.
-Smart phones or tablets equipped with Wi-Fi interface are capable to monitor signal strength data; to receive position information; to display the garage map; and to run the navigation software.
+Smartphones or tablets equipped with Wi-Fi interface are capable to monitor signal strength data; to receive position information; to display the garage map; and to run the navigation software.
 Moreover, the users' interactions are handled also via these devices.